exploring self-realization, sacred personhood, and full humanity

 definitions of morality

 It seems that Cicero coined the term “morality,” or at least a Latin version of it, “moralis.”
-He did this in translating the Greek word “ethikos,” from which, we can see, derives our modern term “ethics.”
+He did this in translating the Greek word “ethikos,” from which, we can see, derives our modern term “ethics," from the root "ethos," meaning "custom."

-The classical meaning of “morality,” via its spawning-ground of “ethics,” contains notions of the provincial; we might say, customs of the neighborhood.
+Custom speaks of local viewpoint, something you learn from the tribe.
 This is why Mary Wollstonecraft (see the main-page) referred to morality as “local manners.”
 Historically, each group created its own play-book.

-We see this root idea of parochialism in a related word, “ethnic,” that of people living together as a nation, family, tribe, or caste.
-Particular preferences of a group create culture, an individualized paring and refining of environment.
+This root idea of narrow parochialism emerges in another related word, “ethnic,” people living together as a nation, family, or caste.
+Particular shibboleths of a group create culture, an individualized paring and refining of environment.
 We discussed this in the article on "cultism."

 the most important point I would have you know about the subject of morality